Salvation plots could be wicked. You could be taken in.

 Christianity started as a tense sect of Judaism.
 Now it is bigger, but is it better?
 What do you think?

-"If you are called to be a Christian follower, then you are sick, maybe covertly so," says Jesus, adding that the healthy and righteous do not need him at all.
-To be sick as a sheep may be to your loss, and harmful too.
+"If you are called to be a Christian follower, you must be ill, maybe covertly so," maintains Jesus (Matthew 9:12-13), adding that the healthy and righteous do not need him.
+To be sick as a sheep may be to your loss, and harmful.

-Slavery was not annulled by Jesus.
-When he vouched for the Law in Matthew, he said yes to such as "Keep the Canaanite slave forever" [Leviticus 25:46].
-Historically, slavery was common among Christians until into the 1800s.
+When Jesus vouched for the Law in Matthew, he said yes to "Keep the Canaanite slave forever" [Leviticus 25:46].
+Hebrews seems to have been Canaanites too; that might complicate matters.
+[Bible archaeology findings].
+Historically, slavery was common among Christians as well until into the 1800s.
 [Link] [Titus 2:9-10.]

-❋ Vicarious sacrifice, which permeates the Law instituted by Yahweh, is based on letting innocents suffer and die for the sake of scoundrels, who think they are made clean that way.
+◎ Vicarious sacrifice permeates the Law of Moses, and is based on letting innocents suffer and die for the sake of scoundrels who think they are made clean that way, by religious magic of a sort.
 Such is the corrupt concept of righteousness in the Bible.
-If Babaji is in constant communion with Jesus, he is siding with this, and not up to adequate moral standards, as revealed by Buddha.
+Better moral standards may be found.
+Some are revealed by Buddha.

-First Jesus said he came for Jews alone and that his teachings were for Jews exclusively too.
-But Jews did not want him, no matter what he talked about his sheep who knew his shepherd voice, no matter how he longed for them like a mother hen [Matthew 23;37]!
-Then, when his unseen father (that he was one with, he said) had planned to sacrifice him to assist the Jews [cf. Leviticus 16], Jesus gave in and accepted to be butchered like a sacrificial lamb for them.
+Jews did not want Jesus, no matter what he talked about his sheep who knew his shepherd voice, no matter how he longed for them like a mother hen [Matthew 23;37].
+Then, when his unseen father (that he was one with, he said) had planned to sacrifice him to assist the Jews [cf. Leviticus 16], Jesus gave in and accepted to be butchered like a lamb for them.
 The Jewish authorities soon saw to it that he was crucified as a blasphemer, according to the Law they had [Matthew 26;63-7].

 Apostles of Jesus and the Holy Spirit soon followed up some waiving when they established Christianity as shown in their Apostolic Decree.
-They waived the need for Gentile followers to be circumcised [Acts 15], the other of the two key criterions for being God's own - added to the enforced sabbath rest.
-In the end it stood out that eating blood food was about as bad as adultery - maybe even worse for what we know - and so on.
-[Acts 15].
+They waived the need for Gentile followers to be circumcised [Acts 15:19-29: 21:25], the other of the two key criterions for being God's own - added to the enforced sabbath rest.
+In the end it stood out that eating blood food (black pudding blood sausage etc.) might be as unwise as adultery and eating wrangled poultry - [More].

 Jesus was very, very likely circumcised to be acceptable in the Jewish community, for such was the Law-enforced, ritual custom.
 The Christ, the image of God or the highest representation, was not found to be quite good enough unmaimed: they cut off his foreskin.
 He was maimed to be one of them.
 In the end they got rid of him anyway.
 A waste of foreskin it was.